english, teatro

 [3] Common name of a Brazilian endemic tree (Cnidoscolus quercifolius), favela also means slum.

-[4] Saci is a character of Brazilian folklore, with indigenous origins and transformation throughout the years under the influence of afro-diasporic elements.
+[4] Saci is a character of Brazilian folklore, with Indigenous origins and transformation throughout the years under the influence of afro-diasporic elements.
 Normally represented as an one-legged black kid with a red cap.